 Whatever your needs, you’re sure to find one of the best 3D printers for the job on this list.
 We’ve collated reviews and user information to find the top choices for both resin and FDM styles of printing, taking the confusion out of finding the right machine.
 Now you just need to resist the urge to print every 3D file you stumble across.

-If you're looking to pick up a 3D printer on the cheap, check out our guide to the top 3D printer deals - it's Black Friday at the moment, so there are loads of great offers out there.
+If you're looking to pick up a 3D printer on the cheap, check out our guide to the top 3D printer deals as there are loads of great offers out there.

 Best resin 3D printers